frank-Regal/camera_calibration/README.md

 # Camera Calibration
 This repo streamlines the process of performing a single or multi-camera calibration using [Kalibr](https://github.com/ethz-asl/kalibr) camera calibration.
-To perform camera calibration following the details before.
+To perform camera calibration follow the details below.

 **Table of Contents**
    * [1.
 Prerequisities](#1-prerequisities)